NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Cleave.md

-**Trigger** Your melee Strike kills a creature or knocks it unconscious, and another foe is adjacent to that creature.
+**Trigger** Your melee Strike reduces an enemy to 0 Hit Points, and another enemy is adjacent to that creature.

 * * *

 You swing clear through one foe and into another.
-Make a melee Strike against the second foe.
+Make a melee Strike against the second enemy.

-*Source: Pathfinder Core Rulebook*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*